Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 • affected_services <= blast_radius_limit.

-This shifts verification from purely logical plane to operational.
-The system does not just "reason correctly".
-It proves that the action will not exceed the safe radius.
+This shifts the check from a purely logical plane to an operational one.
+The system does not just "reason correctly."
+It proves that the action will not go beyond the safe radius.

-Save every disputed run in validation.md as a proof chain, not as a free-form ticket comment.
-Include in the record:
+Save each disputed run in validation.md as a chain of evidence, not as a free comment in a ticket.
+Include in the entry:

 • duel_id,